mandubian/mandubian.com/source/_posts/2012-08-27-understanding-play2-iteratees-for-normal-humans.markdown

 ### 1st advise: DO NOT SEARCH ABOUT ITERATEES ON GOOGLE

 When you search on Google for `Iteratee`, you find very obscure explanations based on pure functional approach or even mathematical theories.
-Even the documentation on Play Framework ([there](http://www.playframework.org/documentation/2.0.2/Iteratees)) explains `Iteratee` with a very _low-level_ approach based on those obscure states managed by a weird `fold` function...
+Even the documentation on Play Framework ([there](http://www.playframework.org/documentation/2.0.2/Iteratees)) explains `Iteratee` with a fairly _low-level_ approach which might be hard for beginners...

 As a beginner in Play2, it might seem a bit tough to handle `Iteratee` concept presented in a really abstract way of manipulating data chunks.
 It might seem so complicated that you will occult it and won't use it.